PTDZ/SORTED/README.md

 # SORTED
 SORTED: A curated collection of interesting ideas, tools, and resources in neuroscience, data management, and data science, all in the spirit of Open Science.
-Additionally, it includes interesting miscellaneous links related to AI, biohacking, and productivity.
+Additionally, it includes interesting miscellaneous links related to AI tools and productivity.

 <div id="top"></div>